wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the main [WP-SpamShield Support Page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+= 1.8.3 =
+*released 03/24/15*

+* Added a contact form quicktag so users can just click a button in the editor to add a contact form to pages.
+No more manually inserting shortcodes.
+* Made various code improvements.
+* Improved some of the filters in the spam blocking algorithm.
+* Updated the spam filters.

 = 1.8.2 =
 *released 03/16/15*